ivandfx/DFXWinTweaks/README.md

 [Supported versions of Windows](https://github.com/ivandfx/DFXTweaker#system-requirements)

-WARNING: I do NOT take responsibility for what may happen to your system!
-All options and features just change some minor registry tweaks and/or disable some services, but anyway, be careful.

 **Usually there is a new release every 4 or 5 days -** [**Download latest release**](https://github.com/ivandfx/DFXTweaker/releases/download/1.9.0/DFXTweaker1.9.0.vbs)

 |Latest|Info|Coming soon|Info|